 Arson Resulting in Death.

 Our Lynnwood Criminal Defense Lawyers Are Committed to Protecting Your Freedom

 At The Law Offices of Kevin Trombold, LLC, we understand how a criminal allegation can transform your life and the lives of those you love.
 Our goal is to defend you and your case, while maximizing your chances of seeing a positive outcome and a positive future.

 Our Lynnwood law firm has an elite legal team with many decades of collective experience.
 We leverage this experience and knowledge as we work to bring your case to a resolution.

 Don’t trust your future and your freedom to just anyone.
 Turn to some of the most experienced defense lawyers in Lynnwood and the surrounding region.

-Contact The Law Offices of Kevin Trombold, LLC today to discuss the details of your case in a confidential, no-cost consultation by calling 206-382-9200.
+Contact The Law Offices of Kevin Trombold, LLC to go over the details of your case in a no-cost and confidential consultation.
+Call us at 206-382-9200.

 Kevin Trombold is and excellent attorney.
 I found him easy to work with, responsive and friendly.
 He took time to understand my case and to get to know me as a person.
 I felt that he personally cared about my case and he was always quick to respond to my questions and concerns.
 I am more than satisfied with the results of my case. 🙂